 Scrape your plates instead of rinsing

 Newer dishwashers clean more thoroughly than older ones.
-As a bonus, compost your plant food waste and enrich your soil — which also reduces the amount of water needed for irrigation.
+As a bonus, compost your plant food waste and enrich your soil — this also reduces the amount of water needed for irrigation.

 Aerators are inexpensive, easy to install and can reduce the flow of a faucet to less than 1 gallon per minute.

 Don’t let the water run